MacRoy-Repo/JS_UnderstandingTheWeirdParts/README.md

 ##### Conceptual Aside
 ###### Syntax Parser
     A program that reads your code and determines what it does and if its grammar is valid.
-###### Lexical Enviroment
+###### Lexical Environment
     Where something sits physically in the code.
-A lexical enviroment exists in the programming languages in which where you write something is important.
+A lexical Environment exists in the programming languages in which where you write something is important.
 Where its written and where it is surrounded.
 ###### Execution Context